An official website of the European Union. See all European Institutions

 In November 2015, the reviewed ENP was launched by High Representative Mogherini and Commissioner Hahn and endorsed by EU countries in December 2015.

 During 2016, the EU and partner countries will jointly identify the so-called Partnership Priorities.
 In 2017, Armenia as the first Eastern Partnership country jointly agreed on the Partnership Priorities with the European Union.

 Launched in May 2009, the Eastern Partnership initiative is designed to further enhance political engagement with Armenia and five other partners.
 The Eastern Partnership envisages a stronger political association and economic integration with the EU, with a stronger emphasis on promoting mobility, energy security, transport, agriculture, cooperation in the field of environment protection and cohesion policy.

 At the Eastern Partnership Summit in Vilnius in 2013, the EU and Armenia agreed on the need to update the EU-Armenia Action Plan.
 An agreement was reached to revise the basis for relations, building upon the existing framework for cooperation.
 The next step is to reflect on how to take this process forward.

-The Eastern Partnership will be further strengthened in line with commitments at the Riga Summit in 2015.
+The Eastern Partnership was further strengthened in line with commitments at the Riga Summit in 2015.
 The summit reaffirmed the importance of the reform agenda in the Eastern partners and the need to establish strengthened and more transparent institutions, free from corruption.
-Discussions focused on multilateral cooperation projects aiming at strengthening institutions and good governance, enhancing mobility and contacts between people, developing market opportunities by improving the business environment and legal certainty in Eastern European partners and focusing on the digital economy, ensuring energy security and improving the interconnections for energy and transport.

 The need to better tailor the ENP to Eastern neighbours is reflected in a number of complementary political initiatives launched by the EU: